Shivagithub-99/Adaptive-Depth-Inference-Engine/README.md

-*SMART DEPTH – Adaptive Neural Network Inference System*
+🚀 SMART DEPTH – Adaptive Neural Network Inference System 📌 Overview

-📌 Overview

 SMART DEPTH is an energy-efficient AI system that dynamically adjusts neural network computation using an early-exit mechanism.
 Instead of processing all layers every time, the model exits early when sufficient confidence is achieved, reducing latency and energy consumption.